 Although I’d been to Boston many times, the first time I caught a bus from South Station was in 2015, when I was on my way to Portland to start my coast-to-coast train ride.
 Back then, I remember being really confused by the separate buildings, almost missing my bus as a result.
 This time, however, I had no such problem.
 In theory, there is a walkway from the train part of South Station to the bus terminal, but in practice, with the on-going construction (part of a long-delayed overhaul of the station), I decided to go out onto Atlantic Avenue and make my way down to the main entrance.
 It’s worth noting that as part of the overhaul, the bus terminal is going to be extended, and, I believe, become more integrated with the train station which should, in theory, making getting between the two a lot easier.

 It also helped that on this occasion, I wasn’t rushing to get my bus.
 I’d already decided to use the opportunity afforded by passing through Boston to visit La Colombe.
-This is on Atlantic Avenue, directly opposite the entrance to the bus station, and had been on my list for many years (there’s another, over by the seaport, that I didn’t have time to visit).
+This is on Atlantic Avenue, directly opposite the entrance to the bus station, and had been on my list for many years (there’s another, in the Seaport District, that I didn’t have time to visit, something that I rectified on my next trip to Boston).
 After that, I popped around the corner to the South Street Diner for lunch before quickly calling in at Gracenote for a pour-over to go in my Frank Green Ceramic Cup, which I took with me as I headed back to the bus terminal.

 I was travelling with Concord Coach Lines, which runs a regular service between Portland and Boston, calling at either South Station or the airport (and, quite often, both).
 My bus, which was due to leave at 14:15, was a case in point, having started at the airport before calling in at South Station, after which it was non-stop to Portland.